kendy92/lForm/README.md

 lForm is a PHP framework to help you build a secure backend form with less time-consuming.

+## Why should you use this framework?
+- Small & lightweight form php framework ever.
+- Speed up form building in the backend and syncing with latest boostrap layout.
+- Worry-free of AODA & inconsistency design in frond end and more focus on backend.
+- Less 50% coding compared to original HTML form syntax.
+- Easy to manage and reusable for future projects.
+- Compatible to all scale of projects.

 ## Installation
 - Require PHP version higher than 5.6.
 - Require the Bootstrap version higher than 3.0.